mailjet/mailjet-gem/README.md

   end
 end
 ```
-For sending email, you can call the method with a variety of `MessageDelivery` priorities:
+For sending email, you can call the method:
 ```ruby
 # In this example, we are sending the email immediately
 UserMailer.welcome_email.deliver_now!